Political Systems

 THE REPUBLIC

 A republic is a political system whereby political power is explicitly is granted with consent of the people and ruled according to law.
 The purpose of the government is to protect the rights of the people and in discharging that purpose it derives its just power from the consent of the people.
 Hence the words "we the people".
 It is not a democracy, nor is it populism or pluralism.
 Infact it is quite a strictly limited system where the people essentially delegate (note - delegate, not forfeit) the protection of their individual rights to a government of their choosing.
-The limitations would be made explicit in a constitution and an excellent example is the
+The limitations would be made explicit in a constitution and an excellent example is the US constitution, which sadly is largely unknown by the American people and constantly undermined by their governments.

 No comments: